openmed-io/OpenMed.io-Project-Management-and-Helpdesk/README.md

 # OpenMed.io - Project Management and Helpdesk

+Installation:
+-download latest release
-use Joomla installer (tested with Joomla 3.9)
+-use Joomla installer (tested with Joomla 3.9)

 preview, support and more info: https://OpenMed.io